smcch/Subarachnoid_Hemorrhage_segmentation_and_mortality_prediction/README.md

 pip install -r requirements.txt
 ```

-Note: Additional dependencies such as FSL, ANTs, and dcm2niix may need to be installed separately.
-Please refer to their respective documentation for installation instructions.
+Note: Additional dependencies such as FSL, ANTs, and dcm2niix need to be installed separately and added to the system path.
+Please follow the instructions below to install them:

+### Installing External Dependencies

+#### dcm2niix

+1. Visit the dcm2niix repository: [https://github.com/rordenlab/dcm2niix](https://github.com/rordenlab/dcm2niix)
+2. Follow the installation instructions provided in the repository to install dcm2niix.
+3. Add dcm2niix to the system path.

+#### FSL

+1. Visit the FSL installation page: [https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)
+2. Follow the installation instructions provided to install FSL.
+3. Add FSL to the system path.

+## Usage

+### Command Line Execution

+Prepare your input data:

+Create a directory containing the DICOM files of the SAH patients.
+Each patient should have a separate subdirectory with their DICOM files.
+Ensure that the DICOM files contain the necessary information for the prediction (e.g., CT scans).

+Run the SAH Mortality Prediction pipeline:

 ## Usage